The Atiyah conjecture for the Hecke algebra of the infinite dihedral group: Introduction

 And second, (right) multiplication in $L^2 G$ by a nonzero element of the group algebra $\bbR G$ has trivial kernel.
 This follows from a Fourier series argument.
 When $q_s\neq 1$ or $q_t\neq 1$, the argument breaks down in two places: first, $\LG$ and $(\LG)s$ are not orthogonal, and second, $\LG$ has nontrivial submodules of the form $\ker R_M$.
 We address these difficulties by describing a finer orthogonal decomposition of $\LW$.
-We then prove the following theorem.
+We then prove the following case of the Weighted Atiyah Conjecture.